Mishal

 Husain

-At the BBC, Mishal covered elections and referendums, including Brexit in 2016.
-In 2024, she hosted two UK Election debates, including the prime time head-to-head Prime Ministerial Debate between the two leading contenders – Sir Keir Starmer and Rishi Sunak – days before the UK public voted.
+At the BBC, Mishal covered elections and referendums, including Brexit in 2016, and chaired the 2024 Prime Ministerial Debate between Keir Starmer and Rishi Sunak – days before the UK public voted.
+She was also known for commentating on Royal occasions, including the funeral of Queen Elizabeth II and the coronation of King Charles III.

-As an interviewer she is known for influential high-profile and insightful conversations, from Aung San Suu Kyi to her exclusive with Prince Harry and Meghan Markle on their engagement in 2017, which was seen around the world.
+Mishal has presented several critically acclaimed documentaries including a series on Mahatma Gandhi, a profile of Malala Yousafzai, and “The Longest Reign,” about Queen Elizabeth II.
+As an interviewer she is known for high-profile and insightful conversations, from Aung San Suu Kyi to her exclusive with Prince Harry and Meghan Markle on their engagement in 2017, which was seen around the world.
+Since joining Bloomberg she has interviewed Elon Musk, Prime Ministers Mark Carney and Keir Starmer, Nobel laureate Maria Corina Machado, Salman Rushdie and Shonda Rhimes.

 In 2024 she was awarded the Charles Wheeler Award for Outstanding Contribution to Journalism by the British Journalism Review.
+She has also delivered the prestigious Romanes Lecture, the annual public lecture of the University of Oxford first given by Prime Minister William Gladstone in 1892, choosing as her topic ‘Empire, Identity and the Search for Reason.’

 Learn more about how Bloomberg Media Group connects influential audiences to intelligence and insight as no other source can.